 - 1 teaspoon Salt for boiling water

-- 2-6- ounce Grilled chicken breasts, pre-cooked cut in thin strips
+- 2-6- ounce Grilled chicken breasts, seasoned and pre-cooked cut in thin strips

 - 2 tablespoons Unsalted butter